RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 tādṛśetarau
 Swap them around

+inconsistency > not broad enough.
+Add points of defeat

+And the opposite applies as regards the victor: > too free The two who are other than those (1 > 2, 2 > 1) should be treated as a victor

 ### Passage 13

 #### Apparatus

 #### Text

-ata' eva, ‘‹vyavahāra-niyama-samaya-bandhe 'pi [[kathakavāgvyavahārahetuḥ|hetur]] vaktavyaḥ |
+ata' eva, ‘‹vyavahāra-niyama-samaya-bandhe 'pi hetur vaktavyaḥ |
-tathā ca, so 'pi [[kathakavāgvyavahārahetuḥ|hetuḥ]] kathāyāṃ pravṛttāyām abhidhātuṃ yukta'›’ iti pramāṇa-sattv'-ābhyupagama-hetv-abhidhānavat [[pratyavasthānam]] an:avakāśam;
+tathā ca, so 'pi [[vyavahāraniyamasamayabandhahetuḥ|hetuḥ]] kathāyāṃ pravṛttāyām abhidhātuṃ yukta'›’ iti pramāṇa-sattv'-ābhyupagama-hetv-abhidhānavat [[pratyavasthānam]] an:avakāśam;
 dvābhyām api vādibhyāṃ vicāra-pravṛtty" ābhilaṣyamāṇa—tattva-vyavasthā;jaya-mūlatvena vyavahāra-niyamasya sv'-ecchay" aiva parigṛhītatvāt ||13|| ^p131

 #### Translation

-For this very reason, there is no chance to object like when we were naming the reason for accepting the means of valid knowledge etc by saying
+For this very reason, there is no chance to object in the way we did when we were naming the reason for accepting the means of valid knowledge etc by saying
-‘Even though an agreement about restricting behaviour was made, you should still state the cause (of the debaters' utterance).
+‘You have to state the cause even for making an agreement about restricting behaviour.
 And, in the same way (as before), you should state even this cause once the debate has begun.’
 For both debaters accept the restriction in behaviour of their own accord (or according to their own will) by applying some thought, as it (the restriction) is the basis for the establishing of truth or victory they wish for.
-(If we define a debate as ‘that thing which happens when two people speak to each other to either establish truth or defeat the other's position,’ it would be nonsensical to ask ‘What is the cause of their utterances?’
-The debate happened because that's what happens when two people speak to each other to either establish truth or defeat the other's position.)

 #### VS Commentary